Mövenpick Hotels & Resorts: Failed expansion

-Toronto-based company Richtree Inc. attempted to introduce Mövenpick to the American market, but lost $14.9 million in the 1999–2000 financial year.
+Toronto-based company Richtree Inc. (who had purchased the Canadian restaurant business) attempted to re-introduce Mövenpick to the US market, by opening a location in Boston with plans for additional US locations but lost $14.9 million in the 1999–2000 financial year.
 Of this amount, they paid $9.9 million in broken lease fees and restructuring costs.
-The fees were in relation to changed plans for establishing restaurants in New York and San Diego.
+The fees were in relation to changed plans for establishing restaurants in New York (World Trade Center) and San Diego.
 Richtree sued Mövenpick Holding AG.

 Acquisition by AccorHotels

 AccorHotels announced in April 2018 that it signed an agreement with Mövenpick Holding and the Kingdom Holding to acquire the hotel group for CHF 560 million (EUR 482 million).
 The acquisition was completed in September 2018.